 Thoughts about Transportation

 As you explore housing possibilities, please keep in mind how you will get to and from campus.
-It may be important to identify housing on a bus line or nearby the light rail.
+It may be important to identify housing on a bus line or near the light rail.
 If riding a bicycle is your preferred mode of transportation, you may want to look closely at the streets you would use to get to campus, and determine for yourself how “bicycle friendly” they appear to be.
 Many of you will want to use your personal vehicle to make your way to and from campus.
 Again, choose wisely in a residence either inside or outside the Loop (610), estimating well the travel time and traffic conditions for your daily commute.
 Be mindful that going to and from the Medical Center will be costly - either in time and/or dollars.
 It is a necessary item to place in your financial planner when preparing your education budget for the year.
 For further details on transportation possibilities, please reference Parking and Transportation.

 Searching for a Roommate?